ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** An EBS volume snapshot with sensitive credentials was made public.

-**Solution:** EBS volume snapshots containing sensitive information such as keys, credentials etc, should never be made public for any means such as sharing.
+**Remediation:** EBS volume snapshots containing sensitive information such as keys, credentials etc, should never be made public for any means such as sharing.
 If they have to be shared, then it must be done by specifically sharing the snapshot with that account.

 ## Level 5
 Source: http://level5-d2891f604d2061b6977c2481b0c8333e.flaws.cloud/243f422c